-Current waterbody inventories (van Deventer et al., 2020), 1: 50 000 topocadastral surveys mapping indicated the potential for several wetlands within the greater study region.
-These inventories include wetland spatial data based on landcover 2007 data, previous assessments and wetland information retained by the Provincial authorities, combined into one database that formed part of the updated National Spatial Biodiversity Assessment, 2018.
-It should be noted that the riverine wetlands shown in the National database were identified are part of various alluvial channels within the site and would be considered riparian and not wetland.
-The only wetland hydrogeomorphic unit or type observed in the greater region included small pans or depressions (endorheic).
-None of these are located within the WEF 1 study area, but have been mapped should any grid or main access options occur within these areas.

-A baseline map was then developed and refined using the 2022 survey data, noting that due to the complex nature of the topography and geology, the features were digitised at a scale of 1:5 000.
+The findings of this report were substantiated by the current waterbody inventories (van Deventer et al., 2020), 1: 50 000 topocadastral surveys mapping.
+These inventories include wetland spatial data based on landcover 2007 data, previous assessments and wetland information retained by the Provincial authorities, combined into one database that formed part of the updated National Biodiversity Assessment, 2018.
+These also indicated that the only wetland hydrogeomorphic unit or type observed in the greater region included small pans or depressions (endorheic), seeps and the Channelled Valley Bottom wetlands, which then correspond to those observed in this site.
+All of the above information was then integrated into a baseline map and refined using the 2023 survey data, digitised at a scale of 1:10 000.

-Coupled to the aquatic delineations, information was collected on potential species that could occur within the watercourses, especially any conservation worthy species (Listed or Protected).
+Coupled to the aquatic delineations, information was collected on potential species that could occur within the watercourses, especially any conservation worthy species (Listed or Protected) but noting these were mostly terrestrial in nature and associated with the higher lying watercourses that had seen little disturbance.

-Using the baseline description and field data, while considering the current disturbances and site characteristics, the observed features then categorised into one of number pre-determined sensitivity categories to provide protect and/or guide the layout planning and possibly the design processes.
+Using the baseline description, aquatic features were identified, then categorised into one of number predetermined sensitivity categories to provide protection and/or guide the layout planning processes.
 The sensitivity ratings of High (No-Go) to Low were determined through an assessment of the habitat sensitivity and related constraints.
-However, these No-Go areas (with buffers) relate in general terms to the project and there are areas where encroachment on these areas would occur (i.e. existing road crossings within systems) and is considered acceptable since these areas have already been impacted.
+However, these No-Go areas (with buffers) relate in general terms to the project and there are areas where encroachment on these areas would occur (i.e. existing road crossings within systems) and this is considered acceptable since these areas are already disturbed.

-These proposed constraints / buffers do not include bird and or bat specialist buffers / constraints as theirs buffers along aquatic features are at times far larger around aquatic features, than those required for the known aquatic species within this region.
+These proposed constraints / buffers do not include bird buffers / constraints as theirs buffers along aquatic features are at times far larger around aquatic features, than those required for the known aquatic species within this region.